benaventek/DuckDash/README.md

 **Running**

-You start up the site by running:
+You start up the site by running (will be at localhost:3000):

         npm start